 What not to include in website footers

 The quick answer to this is, everything but the kitchen sink!
 Don’t be tempted to pack the bottom, repeating sections of web pages with a dense amount of content and links.

 Having glanced at the rest of the page, a scrolling visitor will want to find their next action with ease.
-Whether that’s going to your Twitter feed, giving you a call or progressing to e-commerce check out.
+Whether that’s going to your Twitter feed, giving you a call, or progressing to an e-commerce checkout.
 An overwhelming footer could increase your bounce rates!